aadarsh231099/JavaFX-Mini-Project/README.md

 # JavaFX-Mini-Project
-Designed a music player using JAVAFX controls
+Designed a music player using various JAVAFX controls.